ekrell/menelaus/README.md

 MORSE is a server where I can connect to the robots, but then I can only use the functions in MORSE to work with the robots.
 Where MORSE might have a "status" function with the current position of the robot, I define a tailored status function for the particular robot with other information such as "next waypoint" and "destination waypoint".
 So to keep things coordinates, only a particular robot's python script can call MORSE functions related to that robot.
 Other robots (and the GCS) can send messages to the robot to request information and send tasks to the robot.
-I worry that the above sentances make little sense, but I will provide a diagram soon that I hope will clarify.
+I worry that the above sentences make little sense, but I will provide a diagram soon that I hope will clarify.

 ## robots